Library assistance

 Use Google Scholar to find academically reliable journal articles.
 Adjust the Scholar Preference to recognise the University of Canterbury, and you will get full text whenever it is available through our library subscriptions.

-For information on evaluating websites, see:
+For information on evaluating websites, see

-7. Analyze your sources
+7. Analyse your sources

 Learning how to determine the relevance and authority of a given resource for your research is one of the core skills of the research process.

-For information on analyzing sources, see:
+For information on analysing sources, see

 8. Cite your sources